swellaby/gulp-azp-bump/README.md

 }
 ```

-The VSTS task version cannot be bumped using other gulp plugins without writing a lot of extra code, so we wrote this plugin to provide simple support specifically for VSTS tasks.
+The [VSTS][vsts-url] task version cannot be bumped using other gulp plugins without writing a lot of extra code, so we wrote this plugin to provide simple support specifically for [VSTS][vsts-url] tasks.

-This plugin should only be used for bumping VSTS task manifest files.
+This plugin should only be used for bumping [VSTS][vsts-url] task manifest files.
 For bumping any other standard version string in any other type file (like in a package.json file) you should *not* use this plugin, and you should use something like [gulp-bump][gulp-bump-pkg-url] instead.

 ## Usage
 **Simple Usage (bumps patch version by default)**